Forcing the federal government to be restrained by the Enumerated Powers is not a crime.

 Read the 10th Amendment Resolution from The 10th Amendment Center:

-Whether the Left will admit it or not, their battle against God is at the heart of the entire narrative that they push through our press, governments, education systems, courts, and culture:
+Whether the Left will admit it or not, their battle against God is at the heart of the entire narrative that they push through our press, governments, education system, businesses, churches, courts, and culture:

 Where Freedom is a virtue and control is a vice